-To make this Christmas muffin recipe dairy free, I just swapped the butter for coconut oil.
+To make this Christmas muffin recipe dairy free, swap the butter for coconut oil.
 So you can go either way on this based on your dietary preferences.

 The groom said that these muffins taste like something known as sweet bread.
 Sweet bread is a sweet pastry or bread that we grew up eating in St. Thomas, especially around the holidays.
 That says a lot about this muffin recipe.

 To finish the muffins off, they’re topped with simple dairy free glaze.
 I used culinary coconut milk and confectioners sugar for just the right consistency.

 Later, I added a splash of orange juice to amp up the flavor a bit.
 Spoiler alert, this works really well and helps to bring out the orange zest and flavors of cinnamon, ginger, dried fruit and cardamom in the Christmas muffins.

 The muffins are jam-packed with fruit and jumping out with every bite.